theredcraft0803/TRC-Custom-Join-Leave-Messages/README.md

-# TRC-TeleportCompasses
+# TRC: Custom Join/Leave Message Mod/Plugin

-A simple Paper plugin that adds a compass with the ability to teleport to a set location.
+A simple mod/plugin that lets you customize your servers join and leave messages.

 ## Choose Version
 Select the version in the branch menu.